matthiasbayer/matthiasbayer/README.md

 ### Technologies

+Hi!
+I'm a software engineer based in Munich, currently working on building AI tools and platforms.

 I've been involved in web development since the era of Netscape.
 Backend roots in Java, PHP and Python.
 DevOps experience with Docker, Kubernetes, AWS and Serverless.

-Currently, my primary focus revolves around the frontend and innovative technologies such as TypeScript, React and Node.js.
+Currently, my primary focus revolves around the frontend using technologies like TypeScript, React and Node.js.

 ### Contact